 Meet your out of the box thinker, Ted Bauman!

 (Recap) Don’t let the Labor’s day dark history repeat: Ted Bauman keeps his father’s tradition alive by sharing a tale of how labor day can be something other than what we’ve grown up knowing about.
 After a short recap of what labor day is normally celebrated for he then continues on with the semi uneasy truth.
 The Pullman Strike found it’s name because Pullman was an unfair, rough around the edges type of boss.
 He made unfair rules such as telling his workers that they couldn’t own their own homes in the town.
 He also cut back his workers pay but kept their gas and rent at the same price!
 After all of this happened congress voted to make the first Monday in September which is the holiday we’ve all come to know as Labor Day.
 However was the lesson truly learned?
 Ted Bauman asked the same question.
 Bauman claims that if we learned abit of history and act on it then yes, there is a very high possibility to make the country great again.
-Visit Ted Bauman at medium.com to know more
+Visit Ted Bauman on Twitter to know more about him.

 Ted Bauman started out at Banyan Hill Publishing in 2013 and has taken many responsibilities upon himself during his time there.
 Some of Me.
 Bauman’s responsibility included some same responsibilities from other businesses he worked for.